telerik/kendo-ui-core/docs/controls/navigation/treeview/how-to/binding/check-nodes-programmatically.md

 # Check Nodes Programmatically

-The example below demonstrates how to check the checkbox of a Kendo UI TreeView node programmatically.
+The following example demonstrates how to programmatically select the checkbox of a TreeView node.

 ###### Example